 If surgery has changed the structure of your stomach, partially digested food can go into the small bowel too quickly.
 This can especially be a problem with fluids containing high amounts of simple sugar, such as soft drinks, juices and cordial.

 You may have cramps, nausea, racing heart, sweating, bloating, diarrhoea or dizziness.
-This is called dumping syndrome.
+This combination of symptoms is called dumping syndrome.
 Symptoms usually begin 15–30 minutes after eating.

 Sometimes symptoms occur 1–2 hours after a meal.
 These are called late symptoms, which tend to cause weakness, light-headedness and sweating, and are usually worse after eating foods high in sugar.

 - Have small meals throughout the day.
 Chew your food well.